hyperledger/identus-cloud-agent/docs/docusaurus/dids/create.md

 - `/dids/*`
 Facilitates a low-level interaction between DID operation and the blockchain.
-The DID controllers are expected to handle key management on their own and use these endpoints for blockchain interaction.
+The DID controllers are expected to handle key management independently and use these endpoints for blockchain interaction.

 - `/did-registrar/*`
 Facilitates a higher-level interaction with PRISM DID where concerns of key management are handled by PRISM Agent.